Los Angeles Chargers vs. Minnesota Vikings NFL Week 10 Odds, Plays and Insights - NewsBreak

 Over/under insights

-- Los Angeles and its opponents have scored at least 53.5 points -- this matchup's over/under -- only twice this season.
+- Los Angeles and its opponents have scored at least 53.5 points just two times this season.

 - The combined points per game average of the two teams, 49.2, is 4.3 points fewer than Sunday's over/under.